 An Individual Development Plan (IDP) is required annually after successful completion of the candidacy exam.
 It should be filled out before each thesis committee meeting.
-The goals of the IDP are to help the student develop skills and plan their career and to facilitate open communication between the student and thesis advisor.
+The goals of the IDP are to help the student develop skills, plan their career, and to facilitate open communication between the student and thesis advisor.
 The form is available here with detailed instructions.

-After successful completion of the Candidacy Exam, the student must select the members for his/her thesis committee.
+After successful completion of the Candidacy Exam, the student must select the members for their thesis committee.

-The Thesis Committee should consist of at least four voting members, at least three of whom must be from the Biology Graduate Group.
-The student's Thesis Advisor shall not be a voting member of the Thesis Committee.
-The Chair of the Thesis Committee must be a member of the Biology Graduate Group and cannot be the student's Thesis Advisor.
-The names of the Thesis Committee members must be submitted to the Graduate Chair for approval, as well as any subsequent changes that are felt necessary to this Committee.
-In addition, the Graduate Coordinator must be notified of the committee members and any future changes for notation in file.
+The thesis committee should consist of at least four voting members, three of whom must be from the Biology Graduate Group.
+The student's thesis advisor shall not be a voting member of the thesis committee.
+The chair of the thesis committee must be a member of the Biology Graduate Group and cannot be the student's thesis advisor.
+The names of the thesis committee members must be submitted to the Graduate Chair for approval.
+Any subsequent changes to this committee must be approved by the Graduate Chair.
+In addition, the department coordinator must be notified of the committee members and any future changes for notation in the student's file.

 After formation and approval of the thesis committee, the Graduate Office will provide a copy of the Candidacy Exam Report to the thesis committee members.

 Thesis Committee Meetings

 Third-year students must meet with their thesis committee within six months after successful completion of the Candidacy Exam.
 Additional meetings must be held at least once a year or at the discretion of the thesis committee.
 The purpose of the meetings is to ensure academic progress.
 Input from the committee members can be helpful to the student, especially when students encounter technical or other problems in their research.
 The committee is there to help the student overcome problems.

 Students must advise the department coordinator of committee meetings, including date, time, and location.
 The department coordinator will provide the committee chair a copy of the student’s file along with a committee meeting review form for completion.